The Exeter Swim-a-thon was a great success. Here we interview Coach Greig Cronauer .

 Q: You chose to use Online Fundraising Software this year.
 Why DoJiggy?

-I did a lot of research prior to our fundraiser and DoJiggy was the only software company who didn’t charge an added fee for pledges or donations.
+I did a lot of research prior to our fundraiser and DoJiggy was the only software company that didn’t charge an added fee for pledges or donations.
 We paid one flat fee and that was it.
 We worked with Dharma for our payment processor and they were also wonderful.
-They reduced the setup fee, and their credit card fees were the norm for what most retail businesses charge. (averaging 2%)
+They reduced the setup fee, and their credit card fees were the norm for what most retail businesses charge (averaging 2%).

 Q: How did DoJiggy Pledge software work for you?

 The DoJiggy website allowed us to do this online and to more than triple our income from previous Swim-A-Thons while making it much easier for swimmers and their parents.
+“91 families raised $38,000 in less than 2 months.”
 The site is easy to set up and even easier for potential sponsors to view.
 We used one of their pre-formed fundraising templates and just added our text and photos.